Hypsizygus ulmarius

 confused with a number of field guides and web sites

-erroneously recording this species as Hypsizygus tessellatus.
+erroneously recording this species as Hypsizygus tessulatus.

 H. ulmarius fruitbodies often occur singly or in small

-groups (but may grow in clusters as observed in the
+groups but may grow in clusters as observed in the

-typically grows on aspens, cottonwoods and sugar maple.
+which typically grows on aspens, cottonwoods and sugar

 on the cap surface whereas H. ulmarius does not.
 The two